 Currently the GRN network is being extended under the NSW Telco Authority's Critical Communications Enhancement Program (CCEP) to consolidate several legacy radio networks and increase the shared coverage available to agencies to more than 80% of the state (an increase from what is currently only a third of the state's geographical area).
 Coverage in urban areas will improve from 96% to close to 100%.
 The CCEP will provide seamless communications with talkgroups across the state for all agencies, which is currently not possible.
 BAI is heavily involved in the integration and testing of new sites into the network and responsible for operational acceptance on behalf of the NSW Telco Authority.
-In 2018 the first phase of the CCEP rollout statewide commenced, upgrading almost 90 sites across the north coast region of NSW covering an area of approximately 46,000 km2.
+2018 will see the start of a large phase of the project to deploy and upgrade almost 90 sites across the north coast region of NSW covering an area of approximately 46,000 km2.